 Carbs play a key role in preserving muscle mass while on a cutting diet.

-For example, a 155-pound (70-kg) person on a 2,000-calorie cutting diet may eat 110 grams of protein and 60 grams of fat.
-The remaining 1,020 calories (255 grams) can be taken up by carbs.
+For example, a 155 lb (70 kg) person on a 2,000-calorie cutting diet may eat 150 g of protein and 60 g of fat.
+The remaining 860 calories (215 g) can be taken up by carbs.

 Meal timing is a strategy used for muscle growth, fat loss, and performance.

-Although it may benefit competitive athletes, it isn’t as important for fat loss (
+Although it may benefit competitive athletes, it isn’t as important for fat loss.

 That said, this isn’t necessary for the cutting diet.